Registrar FAQs for Undergrads and M.Eng.

 Requesting a Leave of Absence or Withdrawal

-Please visit our Leave of Absence and withdrawal webpage.
+Visit our Leave of Absence and withdrawal website.

 Requesting a Letter with the College of Engineering

-Cornell University utilizes the National Student Clearinghouse for enrollment verification and degree certification.
+Cornell University uses the National Student Clearinghouse for enrollment verification and degree certification.
 Information on how to request one of these documents can be found on the University Registrar’s website.

 To request a letter verifying information from your student record or to request our office to complete a form verifying information from your student record, please complete a release of information form and submit it to the Engineering Registrar's Office (firstname.lastname@example.org).
 Our office attempts to complete all basic requests within 3 business days.
 Requests that require a disciplinary check can take up to one business week to be completed.